HEPA Filtration

 How to Choose the Right HEPA Filter

-Now that you understand what is HEPA filtration, how do HEPA filters work, and their benefits, how do you choose the right one?
-Here are a few tips:
+Now that you know what is HEPA filtration, how do HEPA filters function, and the advantages of them, how do you select the right one?
+Here are a few guidelines:

 HEPA Filters & COVID-19: What You Should Know